-The powerful science behind Celgene's Car T Cell Therapy supercharged Flad's overall concept, which we dubbed The Body, the Virus, the Cure.
+The powerful science behind Juno's Car T Cell Therapy supercharged Flad's overall concept, which was dubbed The Body, the Virus, the Cure.
 The "Body" provides a serene, open workplace that intuitively guides workers through interwoven programs across each floor.
 The "Virus" is inspired by the process of using a disabled, modified HIV virus that targets and destroys cancer cells.
-Flad’s design of disruption zones along the central spine of each floor mimics this vehicle and its directive.
+Flad's design of disruption zones along the central spine of each floor mimics this vehicle and its directive.
 The "Cure" is embodied by conferencing and social landing zones that empower individual potential through shared ideas, transparency, and intersecting social tribes.

 The team designed the public floor as a welcome center where people can connect, learn, and be inspired.
 The entire floor can flex to accommodate a variety of audiences and host large public educational events while offering sweeping views of Puget Sound, Lake Union, and the Olympic Mountains.
-Through this outreach, Celgene is able to capitalize on the campus's visibility within the city framework and share the immediate impact their work has on patients, the life science community, and global health.
+Through this outreach, Juno is able to capitalize on the campus's visibility within the city framework and share the immediate impact their work has on patients, the life science community, and global health.